A♯ Minor

 Read: Here's everything you need to know about chord inversions.

-By placing the E♯ as the lowest note in the chord, you can play the 2nd inversion of A♯ minor.
+By placing E♯ as the lowest note in the chord, you can play the second inversion of A♯ minor.
 Use the following fingers to play the chord with your right hand:

 C♯ - Fifth finger (5)